virajpwr/virajpwr/README.md

 Hi 👋 My name is Viraj Pawar
 ============================

-Data Scientist by profession and a lifelong learner of the ever evolving Data science.
+Data Scientist by profession and a lifelong learner of the ever evolving field of Data science.
 --------------------------------------------------------------------------------------

 I have been working as a Data Scientist for a number of years in many industries.
 I like to keep working on my skills and contribute to new projects.